MEET THE SPEAKERS

 WB Chambers Farms

-Salih Hodzhov is chief operations officer at WB Chambers Farms.
+Salih Hodzhov is chief operating officer at WB Chambers Farms.
 After his graduation from Shumen University in Bulgaria, Salih first joined the company in 2001 as a fruit picker.
 He subsequently worked in roles including tunnel manager, farm manager, and production and operations director, before graduating to his present role in 2021.
 He also works closely with Chambers’ partner growers in Spain, Morocco, Portugal and Mexico, enabling the business to achieve its impressive scale of commercial fruit production.
 Salih is a former member of AHDB’s soft fruit panel and now a member of the R&D Board of British Berry Growers.

 • Sid-Shaikh,-Fieldwork-Robotics